 For instance, if garlic is planted in fall, in mid-October or November in some regions, before the ground freezes, it will mature through the cold winter and be ready for harvest by May or June.
 That’s only seven or eight months.

 You will know that your garlic is ready to harvest when the leaves turn brown and they start to wilt.
 We advise using a garden fork to gently lift each garlic bulb.
-Rub off the dirt rather than washing the bulbs.
+Rub off the dirt rather than wash the bulbs.

 Growing garlic really is very easy.
 It does better in colder climates, but there are steps you can take to ensure success wherever you live.
 Admittedly, they do take a long time to grow, but there’s not a lot of maintenance involved.